orbit-love/orbit-model/README.md

 ## Gravity = Love x Reach

 This is the fundamental equation of the Orbit Model.
 Think of it this way: everyone in your community has some amount of gravity.
 Some ability to attract others.
-The gravity that each person has is a product of two things: love and reach.
+The gravity that each person has is a product of two things: **love and reach**.

 | Love | Reach |
 |-----------|-----------|